Rabi Ray

 Rabi Ray (26 November 1926 – 6 March 2017) was an Indian socialist politician, a Gandhian, a speaker of the Lok Sabha and a former Union minister.
 He hailed from Odisha.
 He joined the Socialist Party in 1948, and later became member of the Samyukta Socialist Party, the Janata Party and the Janata Dal.

 Early life

 Ray was born on 26 November 1926 at Bhanaragarh village in the Puri district of Orissa, He earned his B.A.
 Honours in History from the Ravenshaw College in Cuttack and later studied law at the Madhusudan Law College in Cuttack.
 He was married to Dr. Saraswati Swain, a medical doctor, who later became a professor at SCB Medical College, Cuttack.
 Being a socialist and forward looking, Ray never expected his wife to change her surname after marriage.
-She stood beside him as a source of inspiration in politic career.
+She stood beside him as a source of inspiration in political career.